wireapp/wire-server/docs/reference/config-options.md

 ### Team Search Visibility

 Is a team allowed to change its team search visibility settings?
-If a team is enabled, it can be configured so other teams are completely invisible for search.
+If enabled for the team, it can be configured so that non team users do not show up in search.

 This sets the default setting for all teams, and can be overridden for individual teams by customer support / backoffice.
 [Allowed